 The Crown Inn

-Have a country break without actually having to go too far into the country – just travel to one end of the Metropolitan line.
+Have a country break without having to travel too far out of ton – just ride to the end of the Metropolitan line.
 If you fancy a Boxing Day walk, you're right in the posh provinces and the charming Chilterns are on your doorstep.
 Or you can visit Hughenden Manor, Disraeli's country home in nearby High Wickham, or ramble around Cookham, home of British artist Stanley Spencer.
 The Crown Inn is a Mr and Mrs Smith property, which means, for those not au fait with hotelspeak, that it's perfectly luxurious.

-The Mondrian Hotel serves some of the best cocktails you'll find in all of London (and further afield, too).
-The prizewinning Dandelyan Bar – headed up by Ryan Chetiyawardana (aka Mr Lyan) – was designed by man-of-the-moment Tom Dixon.
-What's more, with news about Dandelyan bar closing in the near future (don't worry, Mr Lyan plans to keep hold of the space and transform it into something new), this could be the last New Year's Eve you can spend sipping Mr Lyan's exciting concoctions with your bed just a stumble up the stairs.
-With the hotel perched on the South Bank, you'll have a second-to-none view of midnight fireworks display over the river, too.
+Sea Containers London serves some of the best cocktails you'll find in all of London (and further afield, too) in its downstairs bar Lyaness (formerly Dandelyan).
+But there's more to the hotel than cocktails courtesy of Ryan Chetiyawardana (aka Mr Lyan).
+With the hotel perched on the South Bank, you'll have a second-to-none view of the midnight fireworks display over the river, too.
 Be sure to ask for a room with a view.

 Best for… interiors inspo

 Newly opened Rockwell East in Whitechapel is London’s first ‘design-led aparthotel’.
-Designed by Waldo Works – the interiors firm behind The Laslett in Notting Hill – with its bold blues, loud yellows, and all-round bright and breezy feel, a stay here on New Year’s Eve will have any lingering cobwebs of 2018 blown away in no time.
+Designed by Waldo Works, the interiors firm behind The Laslett in Notting Hill, a stay here on New Year’s Eve amid its bold blues, loud yellows, and all-round bright and breezy feel will blow away any lingering cobwebs of 2019 in no time.
 Prices are reasonable too, with double rooms starting at £150 a night.

 Terence Conran designed the rooms at the Boundary and there's an orangery and a garden on the roof.
-The terrace looks out over east London and from here you can see Canary Wharf and, towards London, perhaps you'll see fireworks dappling the night sky.
+The terrace looks out over east London and from here you can see Canary Wharf and, towards central London, perhaps you'll see fireworks sparkling in the night sky.
 Don't let the size of the building fool you, this is a little hotel, with only 17 guest bedrooms and suites.
-Each room's design is based on the style of a different modern architecture, from Bauhaus to Le Corbusier.
-You'll find a yoga mat in the cupboard and breakfast delights downstairs in the Albion Cafe.
+Each room's design is based on the style of a different modern architecture style, from Bauhaus to Le Corbusier.
+You'll find a yoga mat in the cupboard and breakfast delights downstairs in the Albion Café.

 The Trafalgar St James

-If you aren't prepared to see London's fireworks this year, this could be a far classier alternative.
-The Trafalgar St James' rooftop bar has amazing views from above Trafalgar square over central London and a lovely Mediterranean restaurant.
+This could be the classiest location from which to ooh and aah at the fireworks.
+The Trafalgar St James' rooftop bar has amazing views over the Square, and its revelling crowds, across central London, and a lovely Mediterranean restaurant.
 The hotel reopened in October 2017, following a name change (from The Trafalgar) and a facelift, and it's now better than ever.
 You'll need to buy tickets to the rooftop event, which isn't included in the hotel stay.

 A Soho House property in the heart of the city, The Ned was 2017's hotel of the moment.
-While its buzz has died down somewhat, its offering is still excellent – it's just that little bit easier to get your foot in the door now.
-Set within an elegantly restored old bank hall, The Ned has nine restaurants and over 100 spa treatments.
-If this isn't enough to fill up the dead days between Christmas and New Year, there's also a secret vault bar somewhere downstairs – this member's only club is lined with over 3,000 safety deposit boxes – and no one will find you there!
+While its buzz has somewhat died down, its offering is still excellent – but it's that little bit easier to get your foot in the door now.
+Set within an elegantly restored old banking hall, The Ned has nine restaurants and over 100 spa treatments.
+If this isn't enough to fill up the dead days between Christmas and New Year, there's also a secret vault bar somewhere downstairs – this members-only club is lined with over 3,000 safety deposit boxes – and no one will find you there!

 Ham Yard Hotel

-At Ham Yard Hotel you'll find more home comforts than any mansion going.
-There's the Croc Bowling Alley, which has Howard Hodgkin's paintings on it walls, and there's also a full movie theatre on site.
-If that seems exhausting to your festively-frazzled soul, then there's always its brilliant wellness centre.
+At Ham Yard Hotel you'll find more home comforts than in any mansion.
+There's the Croc Bowling Alley, which has Howard Hodgkin's paintings on its walls, and there's also a full screening room on site.
+If that seems a bit full on for your festively frazzled soul, there's always its brilliant wellness centre.
 The Soholistic Spa is filled with natural materials and luxury treatments.
-You might even want to muster up some strength to train in its hypoxic studio, where you can try altitude training with a complimentary 30 minute session.
+You might even want to muster up some strength to train in its hypoxic studio, where you can try altitude training with a complimentary 30-minute session.
 Ham Yard Hotel is located centrally, just on the edge of Soho, so if you stay over New Year's Eve, too, you're bound to find a party.